evolvingstuff/RobotShamBo/README.md

 And that in turn can be countered by whatever beats that choice, etc.. etc.. by removing a simple and stable behavior that (originally) could not be exploited, that dead end attractor is removed from the fitness landscape.

-An example of improved fitness over 1000 generations vs Iocaine Powder:
+An example of improved fitness over 1000 generations vs Iocaine Powder and asymmetric rewards:

 <img src="images/fitness-over-time.png" width="250" height="250">